dave3vans/DreamControl/README.md

 This is an open-source project for my 'dream' DAW controller.
 There are several controllers and plugins on the market that do similar things - I wanted everything neatly integrated, so I came up with this design.
 The designs and code are free for personal use (not for commercial use).

-When writing, mixing and mastering, I often switch between what I'm working on and reference material, and switch between several sets of speakers.
-I also want to hear the mix in mono, hear the side band solo'd, and also individual frequency bands.
-I also want easily readable True Peak and LUFS meters.

 The system consists of a hardware **USB control surface** built using the excellent [Midibox](http://www.ucapps.de/) platform, and a **VST plugin** that sits on your DAW master bus.

 Currently, the system is designed for my DAW of choice which is **Cubase**, and the plugin can be used with it's Control Room feature, but it could easily be adapted to support Logic, Bitwig, or other DAWs.

 ## Features
- - Switch between your mix and 6 different other sources.
+ - Switch between your mix and 6 different other sources
- - Switch between 4 different sets of monitor speakers.
+ - Switch between 4 different sets of monitor speakers
- - Monitor level knob (ALPS endless encoder) with 16x RGB LED ring to show position.
+ - Monitor level knob (ALPS endless encoder) with 16x RGB LED ring to show position
+ - No analog electronics required - converters can be connected directly to monitors for cleanest signal path
  - Monitor Mute, Dim and Reference options (can set dim and reference levels in plugin).
  - Mono mode, Side Band Solo, and 'Loud' mode (an inverted Fletcher-Munson EQ curve that sounds a bit like Yamaha NS10M monitors).
  - Low, Low-Mid, High-Mid and High frequency band solo (crossover points adjustable in plugin).